 If you follow Angeles Crest Highway deeper into the mountains, you’ll arrive at Mount Wilson.
 The Observatory will be closed to the public, but the parking lot near the top and the turnouts along the highway provide ample spots to stop and watch.

 Templin Highway near Castaic is a popular area for stargazing.
-A little under a mile after you exit I-5 onto Templin, you’ll come to a shoulder where you can park and join your fellow astronomically-inclined.
+A little under a mile after you exit the 5 Freeway onto Templin, you’ll come to a shoulder where you can park and join your fellow amateur astronomers.

 Malibu Creek State Park

 Another stargazing hotspot is Malibu Creek State Park in the Santa Monica Mountains, which offers places to park and overnight camping.
 Just remember that, if you’re not staying for a camp-out, this might not be the spot for you; they lock the gates at 10 p.m.

 Mount Pinos in Frazier Park offers spectacular night sky viewing.
 This site is rather popular with astrophotographers, so the unspoken etiquette is to approach the parking lot at the top of the mountain with your lights off so you don’t blow anyone’s shot.